 We recently bought a 17 hectares (44 acres) corps de ferme/farmhouse-of which 1.5 hectares are vineyards.
 Our dream is to transform this old farm into a chambres d'hotes/tables d'hotes (bed and breakfast).
-This slice of paradise is located in Aveyron, just over the border with Cantal-a beautiful and quiet piece of the French countryside.
+This paradise is located in Aveyron, just over the border with Cantal-a beautiful and quiet piece of the French countryside.

 There are 5 buildings total on the property.
 The main house is in very good condition.
 The other buildings need some work!
 We have an architect who will be helping us transform the old barn and build an extension on the main house.

 The property itself is beautiful with expansive views of the river 'Lot'.
 It's a place of quiet and nature, no big city nearby.
 Lots of walking trails directly on the property with a ruisseau (stream), some waterfalls too!
 There are wild boar, deer and other wildlife right on the property.
 In mushroom season, we have cepes, girolle and other mushroooms to hunt.

 If you like hiking, biking, fishing and just being in unspoiled nature, then you will love it here!
 Also good wine!
 We have vineyards on the property and a friendly winemaker who rents them out from us.
 He makes fantastic wine and the area is home to a small pocket of other lovely regional wines

 There is much to discover in this beautiful region-we are just 30 minutes from Laguiole, which is in the otherworldly Aubrac, where you can eat amazing local food.
 Some of the most beautiful villages in France are nearby to us (within 30 minutes-Conques, Estaing).
 Rodez is 45 minutes away and has many cultural offerings including the musesum Soulages.